-One thing is certain, a tripod is mandatory for lightning photography.
+One thing is certain, a tripod is mandatory for lightning photography (and astrophotography).
 That's because the camera must remain steady for long exposures or images will be blurred.

 Another device you will need is something to activate your shutter remotely so the camera continues to remain steady.
 You can use a smart phone remote app or a dedicated remote trigger for this.
 Use the one you trust most.

 For day lightning, you might be able to get away with a ¼ to 1 second exposure by lowering your ISO, decreasing your aperture size, and employing a neutral density (ND) filter.
 You want your exposure to be long enough to “catch” a lightning strike, like using a bigger net to catch fish.
 But, not so long that you overexpose.
 You can also employ a nifty piece of technology called a lightning trigger which senses the strike and opens the camera shutter just in time to record it.